 Sec.
+3.13.1 - Non AUS Conforming Sec.
+3.13.3 - Non AUS Affordable Sec.
 3.13.2 - Non AUS Jumbo Sec.
 3.13.4 - Non AUS Medical Professional Program

-- Individual Development Account (IDA) funds contributed by the borrower, vested matching funds, or vested funds where the distinction between the two is not known, provided the other IDA requirements described in the preceding Section 3.5.3.1 are met. - Interested Party Contributions provided they are within the maximums permitted in Section 3.5.3.4 - Pooled or Community Savings Accounts cannot be considered the borrower's own funds and used to satisfy borrower contribution amounts.
-However, they are an approved additional eligible asset provided the funds are deposited and verified in a financial institution prior to closing and the following requirements are met: - The borrower' participation must be verified from the party managing the pool - Documentation must be obtained evidencing both the borrower's history of contributions and obligation to make continued contributions - If the borrower is obligated to make future contributions, then the debt must be included when calculating the debt-to-income ratio - Repayment of the pooled amount may not be required and a lien related to the pooled amount is not permitted - Sweat Equity is permitted only if the specific lending program is managed by a strong, experienced nonprofit organization with a minimum 5% down and a minimum 3% from the borrower's own funds (with 2% sweat equity). - Uniform Transfers to Minor Act (UTMA) account funds cannot be considered the borrower's own funds and used to satisfy borrower contribution amounts.
+- If the borrower is obligated to make future contributions, then the debt must be included when calculating the debt-to-income ratio - Repayment of the pooled amount may not be required and a lien related to the pooled amount is not permitted - Sweat Equity is permitted only if the specific lending program is managed by a strong, experienced nonprofit organization with a minimum 5% down and a minimum 3% from the borrower's own funds (with 2% sweat equity). - Uniform Transfers to Minor Act (UTMA) account funds cannot be considered the borrower's own funds and used to satisfy borrower contribution amounts.
 However, they are an approved additional eligible asset provided the following requirements are met: - Borrower is the beneficiary (minor who has reached adulthood) and has unrestricted access to the funds - UTMA account balances are not eligible assets for the parents or grandparents that established the account - Account balance is verified via VOD (with 2 month history), 2 months account statements or a quarterly statement - 70% of the account balance may be used as eligible funds for the transaction (and the remaining 30% of the funds set aside for taxes)